jorgeacetozi/algorithms/README.md

 # Binary Search Tree (Data Structure)

+Traversing a BST (in-order, for example) is just a simplified case of traversing general tree, which in turn is a simplified case of traversing a graph that might contain cycles with Depth-First Search.
+In DFS and BFS algorithms for graphs, we have to set the node to visited, and as we add its neighbors with a for loop we also set them as visited to avoid cycles.
+As BST or a general tree don't contain cycles by definition, you don't have to set them as visited.

 # Self-balancing Binary Search Tree: AVL Tree (Data Structure)

 # Self-balancing Binary Search Tree: Red-Black Tree (Data Structure)